 Configure

 Every Playbook has a description, availability rules, one or more sections containing steps, and general guidelines.
+Playbooks can also be assigned to conversation start events so they run automatically when a conversation begins on a specific channel.
 The Playbook editor includes a side panel with four panes, accessible via the icon rail on the right side of the editor.

 Runtime harness